agilestacks/kubeflow-extensions/README.md

 # Machine Learning Applications
-Current repository has been dedicated to the applicaiton templates used for machine learning
+Current repository has been dedicated to the Agile Stacks SuperHub applicaiton templates used for machine learning

 ## Repository layout